-The Residence Life Office makes housing applications available on Res Life Central to incoming accepted students starting January 1st for fall admits, and September 1st for spring admits.
+The Residence Life Office makes housing applications available on eRezlife to incoming accepted students starting January 1st for fall admits, and September 1st for spring admits.
 Students are then able to complete their Hardin-Simmons Housing Application and submit necessary supporting documents.
 Once applications are submitted and processed, students will receive a status update via email.
 Fall semester housing assignments are made for new students in July.
-Once assignments are made, students can access information about room assignments, roommates, and residence hall placements on Res Life Central.
+Once assignments are made, students can access information about room assignments, roommates, and residence hall placements.
 Questions about this process can be directed to the Residence Life Office at residencelife@hsutx.edu